Tuesday, February 4, 2020

 Last May, in a talk about climate change in south-west Germany, Dr. Andreas Becker of the German Weather Service showed the following slides explaining new weather phenomena:

-Due to global warming, lower temperature gradients are measured between polar regions and temperate zones.
+Due to global warming, temperature gradients between polar regions and temperate zones have decreased.

 In the summer of 2018

 This causes frequent jet stream anomalies, resulting in stable, stationary weather conditions.
-Thus, heatwaves and periods of drought change with steady rain and inundations.
+Thus, heatwaves and periods of drought are modulated by steady rainfall and inundation.

-In Germany, from 1881 to 2018, the increase in sunshine duration from April to June corresponds to a rise in temperature.
+In Germany, from 1881 to 2018, the increase in sunshine duration from April to June was accompanied by a rise in temperature.
 No long-term deficit in precipitation is observed for the same period, although 2018 was a particular year.

-From April to October 2018, a significant anomaly (circled) is noticed in a combination of the lowest precipitation and the highest temperature compared to 1881 to 2018.
+From April to October 2018, a significant anomaly (circled) was noticed in a combination of the lowest precipitation and the highest temperature compared to 1881 to 2018.

-Here are the hydrological previsions for Germany.
-The water balance is the difference between precipitations and evaporation.
+Here are the hydrological predictions for Germany.
+The water balance is the difference between precipitation and evaporation.
 Due to higher evaporation at higher temperatures, the region around our capital, Berlin, is likely to become a desert.

 ©BZ

-People in Freiburg are reminded that summers are getting hotter.
+Residents of Freiburg are reminded that summers are becoming hotter.
 The Menetekel is not written on the wall but painted on a streetcar with colored stripes.

-Eventually, all efforts to limit global temperature rise to 1.5 °C* will fail if the population's growth continues.
+Ultimately, all efforts to limit the rise in global temperature to 1.5 °C* will fail if population growth continues.
 "Our blue planet is too small for 10 billion people", as State Senator Scott Wagner formulated, "We have more people.
 You know, humans have warm bodies.
 So is heat coming off?"
 Yes, it is around 100 watts per person.

 *IPCC Special Report on Global Warming of 1.5 °C on October 8, 2018